-- Director Qualifications.
-The Board of Directors has delegated to the Nominating, Corporate Governance & Public Policy Committee the responsibility for recommending to the Board the nominees for election as directors at the annual meetings of shareholders, and recommending persons to fill any vacancy on the Board.
+- 1. Director Qualifications.
+The Board of Directors has delegated to the Nominating, Corporate Governance and Public Policy Committee the responsibility for recommending to the Board the nominees for election as directors at the annual meetings of stockholders, including both new candidates and incumbent directors, and recommending persons to fill any vacancy on the Board.
 Invitations to join the Board are extended by the Chair of the Board or a designated representative.
-The Nominating, Corporate Governance & Public Policy Committee selects individuals for nomination to the Board of Directors based on the following criteria.
-Nominees for director must: - Possess fundamental qualities of intelligence, honesty, perceptiveness, good judgment, maturity, high ethics and standards, integrity, fairness and responsibility. - Have a genuine interest in the Company and recognition that as a member of the Board, each director is accountable to all shareholders of the Company, not to any particular interest group. - Have a background that demonstrates an understanding of business and financial affairs and the complexities of a large, multifaceted, global business, governmental or educational organization. - Be or have been in a senior position in a complex organization such as a corporation, university or major unit of government or a large not-for-profit institution. - Have no conflict of interest or legal impediment that would interfere with the duty of loyalty owed to the Company and its shareholders.
+The Nominating, Corporate Governance and Public Policy Committee selects individuals for nomination to the Board of Directors based on the following criteria.
+Nominees for director must: - Possess fundamental qualities of intelligence, honesty, perceptiveness, good judgment, maturity, high ethics and standards, integrity, fairness and responsibility. - Have a genuine interest in the Company and recognition that as a member of the Board, each director is accountable to all stockholders of the Company, not to any particular interest group. - Have a background that demonstrates an understanding of business and financial affairs and the complexities of a large, multifaceted, global business, governmental or educational organization. - Be or have been in a senior position in a complex organization such as a corporation, university or major unit of government or a large not-for-profit institution. - Have no conflict of interest or legal impediment that would interfere with the duty of loyalty owed to the Company and its stockholders.

-- Have the ability and be willing to spend the time required to function effectively as a Director. - Be compatible and able to work well with other Directors and executives in a team effort with a view to a long-term relationship with the Company as a Director. - Have independent opinions and be willing to state them in a constructive manner.
+- Have the ability and be willing to spend the time required to function effectively as a director. - Be compatible and a ble to work well with other directors and executives in a team effort with a view to a long-term relationship with the Company as a director. - Have independent opinions and be willing to state them in a constructive manner.

-Directors are selected on the basis of talent and experience.
-Diversity of background, including diversity of gender, race, ethnic or geographic origin, age, and experience in business, government and education and in healthcare, science, technology and other areas relevant to the Company's activities are factors in the selection process.
+Directors are selected on the basis of talent, experience, skillsets, knowledge and other factors the Nominating, Corporate Governance and Public Policy Committee deems appropriate, including diversity.
+Diversity of background, including diversity of gender, race, ethnic or geographic origin, age, global perspective, and experience in business, government and education and in healthcare, science, technology and other areas relevant to the Company's activities are factors in the selection process.

 As a majority of the Board must consist of individuals who are independent, a nominee's ability to meet the independence criteria established by the NYSE is also a factor in the nominee selection process.